ChatGPT Vision: Read Screenshots, Charts, and UI Without Hallucinations

 labeled on the chart.

-4. For UI screenshots, ask the model to walk through what the user is being asked to do, step by step:
+4. For UI screenshots, ask the model to walk the visible actions in order:

 This is a screenshot of a settings page.
 List every action